delfimpandiani/reading-synthetic-portraits/README.md

 reading-synthetic-portraits/
 │
 ├── protocol/
-│   Reusable resources for researchers working with any synthetic-image corpus.
+│   Reusable resources for researchers wanting to study a synthetic-image
+|   corpus with theory-informed features.
 │
 ├── ctrl-alt-img/
 │   A completed, situated application of the protocol to ctrl.alt.img,